elf4j/elf4j-provider/README.md

 It's not how fast you fill up the target log file or repository, it's how fast you relieve the application from logging duty back to its own business.

-For most log destinations (e.g. system console or log files), it is a requirement that logs arrive at the final destination in chronological order.
-That means the entire logging process needs to happen sequentially for all the log entries/events.
-In other words, the logging process is conceptually a single-thread activity, which has a fixed limit on throughput.
+Chronological order is generally required for the log entries to arrive at their final destination (especially for destinations like the system display console or log files).
+That essentially means the entire logging process needs to happen sequentially for all the log entries/events.
+In other words, the logging process is conceptually a single-threaded activity, which inevitably has a limit on its throughput.
 Regardless the logging process is synchronous or asynchronous to the application's main business workflow, if the application's logging frequency is higher than the logging throughput limit, then over time, the main workflow will be blocked and bound ("back-pressured") by the logging throughput.

 For the logging process throughput alone, synchronous execution often outperforms its asynchronous counterpart because synchronous process does not incur the additional cost of facilitating asynchronous communications.
 However, for the